bunchc/deck-lint/ai-gateway/README.md

 # AI Gateway Rules

-These rules are specific to Kong's AI Gateway features, focusing on the unique governance needs of LLM routes, such as rate-limiting, prompt sanitization, and authentication.
-Proper governance of AI services is critical for security, cost management, and ensuring reliable performance.
+These rules help you manage your Kong AI Gateway.
+They focus on important needs for AI services, like rate-limiting, prompt cleaning, and security.
+Good management of AI services is key for security, cost control, and reliable service.

-The rules in this category help enforce best practices for AI proxy usage, including:
+These rules help you use the AI proxy safely and efficiently:

-*   **Security**: Preventing unauthorized access, prompt injection, and ensuring secure communication.
+* **Security**: Stop unauthorized access and prompt injection.
+Keep communication secure.
-*   **Cost Management**: Implementing rate-limiting to control token usage and prevent cost overruns.
+* **Cost Control**: Use rate-limiting to manage token use and avoid high costs.
-*   **Reliability**: Ensuring proper configuration for self-hosted models and standardizing route types.
+* **Reliability**: Set up self-hosted models correctly and use standard route types.
-*   **Observability**: Mandating logging and tracing for monitoring and debugging.
+* **Observability**: Require logs and traces to monitor and fix issues.

 ## Rules